External Memory Planar Point Location with Fast Updates: Overall Structure

-\paragraph{{\normalfont{\textbf{Queries.}}}} To answer a vertical ray-shooting query for a point $p$, we traverse the root-to-leaf path of $\cI$ based on the $x$-coordinate of $p$, while maintaining a segment $\sigma$ (initialized to \texttt{null}) which is the answer to the query among segments associated with nodes we have traversed so far.
-At each node $v$ visited along this path, we perform a vertical ray-shooting on each of the secondary structures of $v$ and update $\sigma$ if a closer segment above $p$ is found as a result.
-Then, we remove all segments that appear in both $I_v$ and $D_v$.
+\paragraph{{\normalfont{\textbf{Queries.}}}} To answer a vertical ray-shooting query for a point $p$, we traverse the root-to-leaf path of $\cI$ based on the $x$-coordinate of $p$, while maintaining a segment $\sigma$ (initialized to \texttt{null}) which is the answer to the query among segments assigned to nodes we have traversed so far.
+At each node $v$ visited along this path, we first update buffers $I_v$ and $D_v$ by removing from both of them all segments (if any) of $I_v \cap D_v$.
+Then, we perform a vertical ray-shooting on the secondary structures of $v$; in particular we ray-shoot on the multislab structure and the left and right structures $L_i$ and $R_i$, for $i$ such that the query point $p$ is in slab $s_i$\footnote{Minor detail: For each secondary structure considered, we first perform insertions/deletions of the corresponding segments from buffers $I_v$ and $D_v$.}.
+After checking the secondary structures, we update $\sigma$ if a closer segment above $p$ is found as a result.
 Next, we ray-shoot among segments stored in $I_v$ and update $\sigma$ if necessary.
-Finally, we determine which child $v_i$ of $v$ to visit, and flush any segments of $D_v$ that are contained in the slab of $v_i$ to $D_{v_i}$.
+Finally, we determine which child $v_i$ of $v$ to visit, and flush any segments of $D_v$ that are contained in the slab of $v_i$ to $D_{v_i}$; this way we make sure that information about deleted segments is updated throughout the root-to-leaf path and no deleted segment can be considered as an answer to the query.
 We then continue the process at $v_i$.
 Once a leaf node is reached, we simply compare the $B$ segments it contains with $p$ and return the closest segment above $p$ among them and $\sigma$.